openstack-charmers/openstack-bundles/development/ceph-base-xenial-jewel/README.md

 # Basic Ceph Cluster

-This example bundle deploys a Ceph cluster on Ubuntu 16.04 LTS.
+This example bundle deploys a Ceph (Jewel) cluster on Ubuntu 16.04 LTS.

 ## Requirements